Skip to main content

 Family fishing

-Tenoroc is nationally noted for largemouth bass and provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
+Tenoroc is nationally noted for Florida bass and provides excellent fishing for bluegill, redear sunfish, black crappie and several varieties of catfish.
 With 29 lakes ranging in size from five to 242 acres, Tenoroc provides quality public fishing.
 Special opportunities are available for children and physically-challenged anglers.
 Bank fishing access as well as fishing piers, platforms and boardwalks are provided on many lakes.

 All visitors, including anglers, must check in and out at the Tenoroc Fish Management Area headquarters.
 Anglers must deposit their valid fishing license with the custodian unless otherwise instructed.
 Quotas have been established for each lake, and fishing is permitted in designated lakes only.
-Unless otherwise specified, largemouth bass must be released immediately.
+Unless otherwise specified, Florida bass must be released immediately.
 For fishing reports and tips for Tenoroc, call 863-606-0093 Friday through Monday, between 6 a.m. and 8 p.m.

 Learn more about Tenoroc fishing forecast.